 Doctors, like all people, have biases based on their own experience and/or beliefs.
 What’s important to know is that these biases can – and sometimes do –harm their patients.

 While you may not be able to prove that a doctor or other health care provider discriminated against you, you may well be able to prove that they failed to provide a reasonable standard of care and that you suffered harm as a result.
-An experienced attorney can help.
+An experienced medical malpractice attorney at Janicek Law can help.